re-mote-sensing/re-mote/Documentation/Water_Sensor/Build_a_Water_Sensor_Portal.md

 <summary>Using 3G on sensor node without gateway</summary>
 <br>

-This is an option using 3G on all sensor nodes where all nodes have 3G signal available and they are far from each other.
+This approach involves equipping all sensor nodes with 3G connectivity.
+It's ideal for setups where all nodes are within areas with available 3G signal and are spaced at considerable distances from one another.

 <div align="center">
     <img src="Documentation/Pictures/SingleNode.png" width="60%">
 </div>

-## Build Sensor Node
+## Build a Sensor Node

 Link: [Build EndNode](Documentation/Water_Sensor/Build_EndNode.md)

-## Connect 3G Module
+## Connect the 3G Module

-**3G Shield:**
+**3G shield:**

-- Total 7 pins on the chip: Used Tx, Rx, Vcc and GND <u>(IGNORE SET, AUX and EN pins)</u>.
+- Total of 7 pins on the chip: Used Tx, Rx, Vcc and GND <u>(IGNORE SET, AUX and EN pins)</u>.
-- Attach 3G Shield to Arduino Mega or only connect the Pins
+- Attach 3G shield to Arduino Mega or only connect the pins.
-- Connect 3G Tx with Arduino 11
+- Connect 3G Tx with Arduino 11.
-- Connect 3G Rx with Arduino 10
+- Connect 3G Rx with Arduino 10.

 <img src="Documentation/Pictures/water_arduino/Water_Sensor_End_Node_2023_bb_3g.png" width="50%">

-## Flash firmware for Nodes
+## Flash firmware for nodes

 ### remoteConfig.h

-The main configuration file, remoteConfig.h, can be found under the re-moteConfig library file `Arduino/libraries/re-moteConfig/remoteConfig.h`.
-This is the only file you need to change to configure the Arduinos (assuming you aren't adding custom support).
-You need to comment and uncomment out lines depending on your configuration.
-The settings in the file all have clear comments that explain what that setting does.

-Follow the following example to config the sensor node
+The primary configuration file is remoteConfig.h, located within the `Arduino/libraries/re-moteConfig/` directory.
+To configure your Arduinos:

+1. Navigate to the re-moteConfig library: `Arduino/libraries/re-moteConfig/remoteConfig.h`.
+2. This is the sole file you'll need to modify, unless you're introducing custom functionalities.
+3. Within the file, comment or uncomment lines as per your desired configuration.
+4. Each setting within the file comes with comprehensive comments to guide you on its purpose and function.
+5. Ensure you follow the instructions carefully for optimal performance.

+To configure the sensor node, please refer to the example provided below.

 [3G remoteConfig.h](Water_Sensor/Libraries/re-moteConfig/Example/singleNode.h)